outofcoffee/governor-cli/README.md

     --nonZeroExitCodeOnFailure, -z -> Return a non-zero exit code if rule evaluation fails --help, -h -> Usage info
 ```

+### Exit code

+When Governor runs, it produces output indicating which rules pass and fail.
+By default, it will exit with status 0.
+If you'd like the exit code to reflect whether all rules were evaluated successfully, pass the `-z` flag.
+In this case, if all rules pass, the exit code will be 0, otherwise it will be 1.

 ## Building